PMI global standards are the foundation of the profession, helping you ensure your organization’s knowledge and frameworks are up-to-date.

 How are standards developed?

-Our standards are developed and approved through a consensus-based process that ensures all interested stakeholders can participate.
-We are an American National Standards Institute (ANSI) accredited standards developer, and our process conforms with ANSI procedures.
+Our standards are developed and approved through a consensus-based process that ensures that all interested stakeholders can participate.
+PMI is an American National Standards Institute (ANSI) accredited standards developer, and our process conforms with ANSI requirements.

-- The committee meets over a period of several months to draft and refine the standard.
+The team meets over a period of several months to draft and refine the standard.

-- The finished standard is sent for approval to the PMI consensus body, a group of independent volunteer members who validate the development process of each PMI standard.
+The finished standard is sent for approval to the Standards Consensus Committee, a group of independent volunteers, who validate the development process of each PMI standard.

 With a vote to approve from the SCC, and upon recommendation by the Product Manager, Standards, the new standard is approved by the Director & Portfolio Lead, Standards and Publications.

 “Please note: PMI staff should be contacted for questions regarding PMI Standards Program Committees and Teams and their activities.”